WingRiders/on-chain-dao-governance/sdk/README.md

 The first key defines the poll id that the user is casting his vote for.
 Then globally for the poll user’s voting power and its source UTxOs are defined and then follow the user’s voting choices.

-### Action - Finalize proposal
+### Action - Conclude proposal

-Action to finalize a proposal in an on-chain transaction.
-Finalizing a proposal means spending the proposal UTxO that belongs to the DAO wallet.
+Action to conclude a proposal in an on-chain transaction.
+Concluding a proposal means spending the proposal UTxO that belongs to the DAO wallet.

 **Inputs:**